 Due to their intense focus on geostrategic competition and willingness to equate authoritarianism with stability, great powers such as France, the United States, Russia, and China, have actually perpetuated conditions, such as corruption and fragile state institutions, that contribute to rising political violence in the Sahel.
 Regional institutions such as the African Union and the Economic Community of West African States (ECOWAS) have exacerbated the governance crisis because of a lack of strategic coordination and their inefficient use of military resources.

 Although great-power competition in the Sahel has intensified in recent years, France remains the region’s dominant security provider.
-In January 2013, France to an official Malian government request for assistance by launching Operation Serval—a counterterrorism intervention that halted the advance of Islamic extremist militants from northern to central Mali.
+In January 2013, France responded to an official Malian government request for assistance by launching Operation Serval—a counterterrorism intervention that halted the advance of Islamic extremist militants from northern to central Mali.
 In August 2014, France and the G-5 Sahel countries (Burkina Faso, Chad, Mali, Mauritania, and Niger) embarked on a regionwide counterterrorism campaign called Operation Barkhane.

 Despite these military successes, France’s approach to counterterrorism in the Sahel has also exacerbated the region’s security crisis.
-Although French military operations rely on U.S. intelligence and from some 800 U.S. personnel deployed in Niger, France’s preference for unilateralism in West Africa has restricted its ability to work with Washington on developing a regional security strategy.
-In 2017, France a U.N. motion calling for a 5,000-man African security force to be deployed to the Sahel but rankled U.S. officials by apparently not consulting with them on its plans.
+Although French military operations rely on U.S. intelligence and logistical support from some 800 U.S. personnel deployed in Niger, France’s preference for unilateralism in West Africa has restricted its ability to work with Washington on developing a regional security strategy.
+In 2017, France initiated a U.N. motion calling for a 5,000-man African security force to be deployed to the Sahel but rankled U.S. officials by apparently not consulting with them on its plans.

 The adverse consequences of French unilateralism have become apparent in recent months.
-The expansion of political violence in the Sahel, in spite of the of the French military presence from 4,500 to 5,100 forces in February, underscores France’s inability to resolve the Sahel security crisis on its own and increases the risk of French military overextension in West Africa.
+The expansion of political violence in the Sahel, in spite of the increase of the French military presence from 4,500 to 5,100 forces in February, underscores France’s inability to resolve the Sahel security crisis on its own and increases the risk of French military overextension in West Africa.

-France’s 5,100-troop military contingent in the Sahel is dispersed across Mali, Chad, Niger, Burkina Faso, and Mauritania, and the French military has also stationed 1,000 troops in Ivory Coast to assist its struggle against Islamic extremism, In addition, France’s resolute support for in the region, such as Chadian President Idriss Déby, falsely conflates autocracy with stability and plants the seeds of discontent that fosters extremism in the region.
+France’s 5,100-troop military contingent in the Sahel is dispersed across Mali, Chad, Niger, Burkina Faso, and Mauritania, and the French military has also stationed 1,000 troops in Ivory Coast to assist its struggle against Islamic extremism, In addition, France’s resolute support for authoritarian leaders in the region, such as Chadian President Idriss Déby, falsely conflates autocracy with stability and plants the seeds of discontent that fosters extremism in the region.

 The wavering commitment of the United States to stabilizing the Sahel has exacerbated France’s overextension and reduced the international community’s ability to combat extremism in West Africa.
-In spite of bipartisan opposition and strenuous objections from French Defense Minister Florence Parly, U.S. Secretary of Defense Mark Esper on Jan.
+In spite of bipartisan opposition and strenuous objections from French Defense Minister Florence Parly, U.S. Secretary of Defense Mark Esper hinted strongly on Jan.
 27 at a drawdown of U.S. counterterrorism forces in the Sahel region.

 Although France’s unilateralism and the United States’ disengagement have been the most significant contributors to the crisis of security governance in the Sahel, Russia and China’s approaches to regional security have also worsened this problem.
-Russia’s permissive to arms contracts in West Africa reinforces France’s efforts to make autocracy the antidote to extremism.
-Russia’s military cooperation agreements with Burkina Faso, Chad, Niger and Mali pay no heed to the human rights situation there, and Moscow has Guinean President Alpha Condé in spite of crackdowns on peaceful protesters.
+Russia’s permissive approach to arms contracts in West Africa reinforces France’s efforts to make autocracy the antidote to extremism.
+Russia’s military cooperation agreements with Burkina Faso, Chad, Niger and Mali pay no heed to the human rights situation there, and Moscow has supported Guinean President Alpha Condé in spite of crackdowns on peaceful protesters.

 Even though the inability of great powers to develop a coordinated Sahel security strategy has inspired calls to “solve African problems in African ways,” regional institutions have not stepped up to the challenge.
 On Feb.
-27, the African Union to deploy 3,000 troops to the Sahel, but South Africa’s Ambassador to the AU, Edward Xolisa Makaya, subsequently stated that no countries had offered to volunteer troops and it remained unclear how this African Union operation would be financed.
+27, the African Union announced a pledge to deploy 3,000 troops to the Sahel, but South Africa’s Ambassador to the AU, Edward Xolisa Makaya, subsequently stated that no countries had offered to volunteer troops and it remained unclear how this African Union operation would be financed.

 ECOWAS’s response to the Sahel’s security crisis has been similarly marred by strategic incoherence.
-Instead of devising a coherent vision to combat insurgencies in the Sahel, ECOWAS has its security responsibilities to initiatives such as the G-5 bloc and the Multinational Joint Task Force, which seeks to stabilize the Lake Chad region.
+Instead of devising a coherent vision to combat insurgencies in the Sahel, ECOWAS has outsourced its security responsibilities to initiatives such as the G-5 bloc and the Multinational Joint Task Force, which seeks to stabilize the Lake Chad region.

-Because of its abdication of responsibility, ECOWAS’s to spend $1 billion on Sahel security from 2020 to 2024 has been thinly spread and left individual counterterrorism initiatives short of funds.
+Because of its abdication of responsibility, ECOWAS’s pledge to spend $1 billion on Sahel security from 2020 to 2024 has been thinly spread and left individual counterterrorism initiatives short of funds.
 ECOWAS’s failure to mitigate Mali’s ongoing political crisis has further undercut its credibility as a security provider in the Sahel.
-After ECOWAS leaders for negotiations in Bamako on July 23, Mahmoud Dicko, the leader of Mali’s opposition June 5 Movement, declared that no progress had been made in the talks.
-ECOWAS’s threat to on Malian political factions that disrupt a peace settlement also did not deter the coup.
+After ECOWAS leaders convened for negotiations in Bamako on July 23, Mahmoud Dicko, the leader of Mali’s opposition June 5 Movement, declared that no progress had been made in the talks.
+ECOWAS’s threat to impose sanctions on Malian political factions that disrupt a peace settlement also did not deter the coup.

 Although a comprehensive resolution of the security governance crisis in the Sahel is unlikely to occur soon, there are constructive steps leaders can take immediately.
-The United States and France should emphasize great-power cooperation; Washington should cease its efforts to undermine the U.N. peacekeeping mission in Mali; and the United States should France’s efforts to defeat Jamaat Nasr al-Islam wal Muslimin, an al Qaeda partner in Mali, instead of merely seeking to contain its growth.
+The United States and France should emphasize great-power cooperation; Washington should cease its efforts to undermine the U.N. peacekeeping mission in Mali; and the United States should materially aid France’s efforts to defeat Jamaat Nasr al-Islam wal Muslimin, an al Qaeda partner in Mali, instead of merely seeking to contain its growth.

 In order to reduce fears of neocolonialism in the Sahel and avoid the backlash that resulted from unilateral U.S. counterterrorism operations in Somalia, great-power consultations must be paired with regional engagement.
 International financial assistance can bolster the efficacy of the G-5 bloc and other initiatives that have supplanted ECOWAS while permanent U.N.
 Security Council member states could support regional efforts to mediate regional crises.

-Great powers should also support initiatives like Morocco’s during the Mali crisis and Algeria’s periodic in the Sahel.
+Great powers should also support initiatives like Morocco’s mediation during the Mali crisis and Algeria’s periodic arbitration efforts in the Sahel.
 Finally, as weaponry used during the 2011 Libyan civil war exacerbated the crisis in Mali from 2012 to 2013 and Sahel security hinges on stability in North Africa, the United States should assume a more active diplomatic role in Libya.

 As the spread of political violence in West Africa enters its fifth year and Mali’s political future hangs in the balance, great powers and regional actors must address the crisis of security and governance in the Sahel rather than coddling authoritarians in pursuit of stability and myopically pursuing their own narrow geostrategic goals.